Southern Delta Aquariids & Other Meteor Showers in Late July 2026

 - Parent body: Comet 96P/Machholz

-When is the Southern Delta Aquariid meteor shower in 2025?
+When to watch the Delta Aquariid meteor shower in 2026?

 The Southern Delta Aquariids are best visible from the Southern Hemisphere, where the radiant (in the constellation Aquarius) climbs higher in the sky and stays up longer through the night.
 However, you don’t need to be far south to enjoy the show.
 Observers in lower northern latitudes – such as the southern United States, Mexico, southern Europe, and parts of Asia – can also see plenty of meteor activity, especially if they find a location away from city lights.